hashicorp/vagrant/docs/vagrantfile.md

 $ vagrant box add my_box some_downloaded.box
 {% endhighlight %}

+`config.vm.box_url`, if specified, will be used to download the box given in `config.vm.box` if it doesn't exist.
+This URL can be anything which `vagrant box add` accepts as a URL.

 `config.vm.box_ovf` tells Vagrant and consequently the [virtualbox](http://github.com/mitchellh/virtualbox) gem which file in the `~/.vagrant/boxes/{configured box}/` directory should be used when importing the configured box for duplication. (see `config.vm.box`).
 This setting is only really important for those creating